DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

-    "Plot cards become repetitive quickly without expansions", "Often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Instructions aren't the best with the appendix being essential", "Physical edition is expensive especially if importing while outside the USA", ]
+    "Plot cards become repetitive quickly without expansions", "Often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Instructions aren't the best with the appendix being essential", "Physical edition is expensive especially if exporting out of the USA", ]
 review: "Highly Recommended"
 buy_links: